mne-tools/mne-hfo/CONTRIBUTING.md

     $ cd mne-bids
     $ pytest

-If you have installed the `bids-validator` on a per-user basis, set the environment variable `VALIDATOR_EXECUTABLE` to point to the path of the `bids-validator` before invoking `pytest`:

-    $ VALIDATOR_EXECUTABLE=../bids-validator/bids-validator/bin/bids-validator pytest

 ## Building the documentation

 The documentation can be built using sphinx.
 For that, please additionally